 Pregnancy can be one of the most vulnerable times of a woman’s life.
 So, it’s important that when a woman is at work, she can feel safe, protected and as comfortable as possible.

-To help ensure this is the case, there is legislation that is in place – The Safety, Health and Welfare at Work (General Application) Regulations 2007, Part 6, Chapter 2, Protection of Pregnant, Post Natal and Breastfeeding Employees (from now on referred to as The Pregnancy Regulations) apply when an employee informs her employer that she is pregnant, has recently given birth or is breastfeeding and provides an appropriate medical certificate.
-As the earliest stages of pregnancy are the most critical ones for the developing child it is in the employee’s best interest to let her employer know she is pregnant as soon as possible.
+To help ensure this is the case, there is legislation that in place – The Safety, Health and Welfare at Work (General Application) Regulations 2007, Part 6, Chapter 2, Protection of Pregnant, Post Natal and Breastfeeding Employees (from now on referred to as The Pregnancy Regulations).
+These regulations apply when an employee informs her employer that she is pregnant, has recently given birth or is breastfeeding and provides an appropriate medical certificate.
+As the earliest stages of pregnancy are the most critical ones for the developing child, it is in the employee’s best interest to let her employer know she is pregnant as soon as possible.

 The legislation also requires a company to carry out a risk assessment on any employee who informs their employer that they are pregnant.
 This risk assessment will identify any hazards, which present a risk during pregnancy.

 In addition to the above, the Maternity Protection Acts (1994) and amendment Act 2004 also give information on areas like: